Mount Everest: Death zone

-In May 2007, the Caudwell Xtreme Everest undertook a medical study of oxygen levels in human blood at extreme altitude.
-Over 200 volunteers climbed to Everest Base Camp where various medical tests were performed to examine blood oxygen levels.
-A small team also performed tests on the way to the summit.
-Even at base camp, the low partial pressure of oxygen had direct effect on blood oxygen saturation levels.
+A sea-level dweller exposed to the atmospheric conditions at the altitude above 8500 m without acclimatisation would likely lose consciousness within two to three minutes.
 At sea level, blood oxygen saturation is generally 98 to 99 per cent.
 At base camp, blood saturation fell to between 85 and 87 per cent.
 Blood samples taken at the summit indicated very low oxygen levels in the blood.
 A side effect of low blood oxygen is a greatly increased breathing rate, often 80–90 breaths per minute as opposed to a more typical 20–30.
 Exhaustion can occur merely by attempting to breathe.

 Lack of oxygen, exhaustion, extreme cold, and climbing hazards all contribute to the death toll.
 An injured person who cannot walk is in serious trouble, since rescue by helicopter is generally impractical and carrying the person off the mountain is very risky.
 People who die during the climb are typically left behind.
-As of 2006, about 150 bodies had never been recovered.
-It is not uncommon to find corpses near the standard climbing routes.
+As of 2015, over 200 bodies remain on the mountain.

 A 2008 study noted that the "death zone" is indeed where most Everest deaths occur, but also noted that most deaths occur during descent from the summit.
 A 2014 article in The Atlantic about deaths on Everest noted that while falling is one of the greatest dangers the death zone presents for all 8000ers, avalanches are a more common cause of death at lower altitudes.
-However, Everest climbing is more deadly than BASE jumping, although some have combined extreme sports and Everest including a Russian who base-jumped off Everest in a wingsuit (he did survive, though).